YukunJ/Teach-Myself-CPP/KV-store-skiplist/README.md

 ##### Analysis

 We roughly say that **SkipList**'s 3 main APIs is ***O(logn)*** in time complexity.
 The proof of this fact is a bit involved mathematically.
-We refer interested readers to the section "**9.4.2 A Probabilistic Analysis of Skip Lists**" of the reference book mentioned at beginnin.
+We refer interested readers to the section "**9.4.2 A Probabilistic Analysis of Skip Lists**" of the reference book mentioned at beginning.

 ---